l1x/l1x/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some F# project
+- 🔭 I’m currently working on a F# project